OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 points.
 We start at ``(10, 10)``, as designated by the default values for the variables *x* and *y*.

-Next, we build a model that uses the Broyden solver to find a root for the equations defined in MIMOSystem.
+Next, we build a model that uses the BroydenSolver to find a root for the equations defined in MIMOSystem.

 .. testcode:: Broyden